Shopify Pricing (2025 Guide): Plans, Fees & Real Costs Explained

 When you make a sale on Shopify, you’ll pay a payment processing fee.
 If you use Shopify Payments, the fee is the credit card rate (e.g., 2.9% + 30¢ on Basic, 2.5% + 30¢ on Advanced).
 Shopify does not take an extra cut if you use Shopify Payments.

-However, if you use an external payment provider like PayPal or Stripe, Shopify charges an additional fee (2% on Basic, 1% on Shopify, and 0.6% on Advanced).
+However, if you use an external payment provider like PayPal or Stripe, Shopify charges an additional fee (2% on Basic, 1% on Grow, and 0.6% on Advanced).
 To minimize fees, Shopify Payments is usually the best option.

 Shopify Payments vs. Third Party Processors